Cuitlatec people

 The Cuitlatec (alternatively Cuitlateco, Cuitlateca) were an Indigenous people of Mexico.
-They lived in the Río Balsas and Costa Grande regions of Guerrero state in Mexico's Pacific coast region.
+They lived in the Río Balsas and Costa Grande regions of Guerrero state in Mexico's Pacific coast region, and this territory was called Cuitlatecapan in Nahuatl.
 Their native Cuitlatec language is generally considered to be a language isolate.
 Cuitlatec is considered extinct as a linguistic group and ethnic identity, the last speaker of the language having died in the 1960s.

+Name

 The name Cuitlatec is a derogatory Nahuatl exonym, the root cuitlatl carrying the vulgar meaning of "excrement".
-However, this also been interepreted as "gold people", given that gold was named in Nahuatl teocuitlatl, or "divine excrement".
-The Relaciones geográficas described the Cuitlatec as an agricultural people with advanced social organization and a religion with complex ritual and cosmology, but also as warlike, being accustomed to bribes, and being more troublesome for the colonists than the neighboring Purépecha.
+However, this also been interpreted as "gold people", given that gold was named in Nahuatl teocuitlatl, or "divine excrement".
+The Cuitlatec name for themselves was aʔnelgái.

+History

+The archaeological site of Xihuacan is believed to have been inhabited by Cuitlatecs.

 The oral tradition of the Cuitlatec of San Miguel Totolapan recounted a migration of unspecified date from Atoyac de Álvarez.
 In the late postclassic period (1250-1521 AD), the most important town of the coastal Cuitlatec was called Mexcaltepec.
 Although its precise location is unknown given that it was abandoned by 1580, it was supposedly located in the mountains inland from Atoyac de Álvarez.
 Mexcaltepec was the center of a regionally important polity, described by Fray Juan de Torquemada as spanning 80 Spanish leagues along the coast and having 150,000 families.
 Among the subject towns of Mexcaltepec were Acapulco, Citlaltomagua, Coyaco, and Tecpantepec.

-Most of the Cuitlatec communities in the Balsas basin were subjugated by the expanding Purépecha Empire.
+Most of the Cuitlatec communities in the Balsas basin were subjugated by the expanding Purépecha Empire, and most others by the Aztec Empire.

+After the Spanish arrived, the Cuitlatec population declined quickly.
+The population of Mexcaltepec, for instance, fell to only about 1,000 in the course of a few years.
+The Cuitlatecs resisted the Spanish intensely for more than six decades after the conquest.